“In my experience there is no such thing as luck.” – Obi-Wan Kenobi

 Getting the images

 Now you can start the recording of the sequence.
-Unfortunately, it is often the case with my Polaris that the first row runs well and after it the head does not move up to the second row, instead it tilts skywards to the „moon“.
-Then I stop the sequence.
-The head now moves back to the first image position and I can start over again.
+Unfortunately, it is often the case with my Polaris that the first row runs well and after that, the head does not move up to the second row, instead it tilts skywards to the „moon“.
+I then stop the sequence.
+The head moves back to the first image position and I can start over again.
 The 2nd attempt is usually successful.
 There is a ticket open with the support.

 At the moment I help myself in such a way that I program a small two-line Pano, this works off (with errors) and afterwards I do my originally planned one.

 Addendum: This has been fixed by a software update (Oct.
 10th, 22)

 Furthermore I think it’s desirable to indicate only the starting point and the wanted image angles of the Pano.
 Something like „start here and do 270° horizontal and 95° vertical“.
 Maybe this will be changed.

 By now the head stops at the last image of the sequence.
 Older firmware versions would move back to the starting point.

 As of April 2023 one may choose wether the head stops at the postion of the last image or moves back to start.

 You can repeat the pano sequence as many times as you want until you program a new one by setting a new starting and end point.